bvm/bvm/README.md

 ### `bvm use [binary-name or owner-name/binary-name] path`

-Use the version of the binary that's installed on the path if it exists.
+Uses the version of the binary that's installed on the path if it exists.

 ```
 # Example
 bvm use deno path
 ```

-### `bvm use`

-Use all the binaries in the current configuration files globally on the path.

-Generally it's not necessary to ever use this command as this happens automatically being in the current directory.

 ### `bvm resolve [command-name]`